danielvicentini/socialdistance/README.md

 * Alerts admins about SocialDistance threshold reached, including picture of the room, asking for action.
 * Alerts each user connected to the rooms, asking for action.

-The Alert is done by sending certain alert type to the bot, wich will in its turn transforme this alert in a Webex Team message rooms and send it accordingly.
+The Alert is done by sending certain alert type to the bot, wich will in its turn transform this alert in a Webex Teams message and send it to the room accordingly.

 ### Facial Mask Detection